de-odex/FruityBot/README.md

 # aEverrBot
 Tillerino for osu!catch

-Soon to be rewritten with asynchat or Twisted
+Soon to be rewritten with Twisted